 Tools Needed to Maintain the Car at the Track

 Almost without exception race teams need to work on their car inside the race trailer.
-A wide variety of tools are needed to acomplish maximizing race results.
-Tool chests can be added to a trailer just like the ones in the garage.
-These chests need to be bolted to the race trailer floor so they do not move during transport.
-Some teams provide their own tool chest while others have them installed by the factory.
+Maximizing race results require a wide variety of tookls.
+Tool chests added to a trailer similar to the ones in the garage.
+These chests are bolted to the race trailer floor so they do not move during transport.
+Some teams provide their tool chest while others have them installed by the factory.

 Air Compressor with Air Lines

-Many of the tools that are carried by the team operate on air power.
-Impact wrenchs, air rachets and more are used to make any manual job easier and faster.
-A trailer with an air compressor and air lines ran in the trailer can facilitate this need
+Many of the tools operate on air power.
+Impact wrenches, air ratchets, and more make any manual job easier and faster.
+A trailer with an air compressor and air lines running in the trailer can facilitate this need

 Transportation Around the Track: The Golf Cart

-The team needs to be transported around the track quickly and almost all teams have a golf cart so that they can move about the track with ease.
+The team needs transportation around the track quickly and almost all teams have a golf cart so that they can move about the track with ease.
 Loading golf carts into race trailers can be a tricky job.
-Most people drive it in and park it cart nose to wall but others include a golf cart ramp
+Most people drive it in and park its cart nose to the wall but others include a golf cart ramp

 Pulling it all Together

-raph paper or CAD system to place all your items loaded into the trailer.
-Consider unloading as well and such items as tie downs.
+Graph paper or CAD system to place all your items loaded into the trailer.
+Consider unloading as well as such items as tie-downs.
 It is not feasible to change the length of the trailer so once you buy the trailer.
-Sometimes the best price can get achieved by buying a longer trailer in stock.
-Keep in mind when shopping for a gooseneck trailer, the floor length is generally 8 feet less than the overall trailer length due to the eight foot overhang that is over the truck bed.
+Buying a longer trailer in stock may achieve the best price.
+Keep in mind when shopping for a gooseneck trailer, the floor length is generally 8 feet less than the overall trailer length due to the eight-foot overhang that is over the truck bed.

 Weight, Gross Vehicle Weight Rating

-eight of all items put in the trailer should be tallied or closely approximated.
-This calculation is the payload.
-Every trailer built will be given a GVWR, this is the Gross Vehicle Weight rating, the maximum amount the payload plus the trailer can weigh.
-For example a trailer with triple 7,000# axles would have a GVWR of 21,000#, therefore if the trailer weighed 8,000# the payload capacity would be 13,000# so all the items loaded in the trailer cannot exceed 13,000#.
+Tally the weight or appoximate weight of all items in trailer This calculation is the payload.
+Every trailer built is given a GVWR, which is the Gross Vehicle Weight Rating, the maximum amount the payload plus the trailer can weigh.
+For example, a trailer with triple 7,000# axles would have a GVWR of 21,000#, therefore if the trailer weighed 8,000# the payload capacity would be 13,000# so all the items loaded in the trailer cannot exceed 13,000#.
 The tow vehicle rating will be in the GCWR or Gross Combined Weight Rating is the weight of the trailer loaded plus the weight of the tow vehicle.
 If the GCWR is 19,000# and weighs 7,000# the loaded trailer including the trailer itself cannot exceed 12,000#.
-This information is provided as is and may not be correct.
+This information provided as-is and may not be correct.
 Consult your tow vehicle dealer for specific numbers.
-Aluminum trailers can be considered to lower the weight slightly.
+Aluminum trailers lower the weight of the trailer slightly.

 Living Quarters and Other Household Comforts

-Generally there are two classifications of bathrooms, wet bat and dry bath.
-A wet bath enclosed the shower and toilet in one area, why a dry bathroom has a separate shower and toilet.
-There are many other considerations in the bathroom, such as size of the shower.
+Generally, there are two classifications of bathrooms, wet bat and dry bath.
+A wet bath enclosed the shower and toilet in one area, while a dry bathroom has a separate shower and toilet.
+There are many other considerations in the bathroom, such as the size of the shower.

 Bed to Sleep On

 A gooseneck trailer often offers the best solution for a bed.
 The area in the gooseneck offers a perfect location for 1 large bed or two small beds.
-A couch and dinette often times can be converted into a bed.
-In the garage area you can also consider a fold down bench/bed combo or a bed that stores near the ceiling when not in use.
+A couches and dinettes convert into a bed.
+In the garage area, you can also consider a fold-down bench/bed combo or a bed that stores near the ceiling when not in use.

-There are several sizes of trailer refrigerator, the most common are between 3 and 8.
-A refrigerator must be vented and in some cases be run on electric or propane.
+There are several sizes of trailer refrigerators, the most common are between 3 and 8.
+A properly vented refrigerator is ran on electricity or propane.

 Consider the use of a sink.
-Some people just want a place to wash their hands, others are looking to wash dishes or more.
-Usually a sink is installed in the bathroom so that minimal sink may be good enough.
+Some people just want a place to wash their hands, while others are looking to wash dishes or more.
+A sink installed in the bathroom provides a minimal solution.